Latest Report: The 2022 Gartner® Market Guide for IT Vendor Risk Management Solutions

 Read Now

-5 Strategies to Reduce Supplier Reputational Risk
+6 Strategies to Reduce Supplier Reputational Risk

-Unchecked supplier reputational risk can result in loss of customers, revenue, shareholder value and goodwill.
+Unchecked supplier reputational risk can result in loss of customers, revenue, shareholder value, and goodwill.
 So how do organizations improve visibility into potentially damaging supplier reputational risk?

-Consider leveraging these five strategies:
+Consider leveraging these six strategies:

 1. Implement comprehensive supply chain partner pre-screening that includes intelligence pertaining to anti-bribery, human rights, and environmental practices.
 This will provide a starting point to direct future diligence efforts.

-2. Regularly assess your supply chain partners against industry best practices and regulations.
+3. Regularly assess your supply chain partners against industry best practices and regulations.
 Results will highlight variances that will bring visibility to blind spots.

 Next Steps for Reducing Supplier Reputational Risk

 It’s clear that assessing and monitoring for supplier reputational risk can’t be done using spreadsheets or by scanning dozens of disparate intelligence sources.
-Instead, organizations should look for solutions that normalize, correlate and analyze information from across multiple sources to enable actionable reporting and remediation.
+Instead, organizations should look for solutions that normalize, correlate, and analyze information from across multiple sources to enable actionable reporting and remediation.

-Download the white paper, 5 Strategies for Reducing Supplier Reputational Risk, which expands on the types of reputational risks to watch out for, what penalties to expect, and important capabilities to look for in a solution to automate and simplify reputational risk management.
+Download the white paper, 6 Strategies for Reducing Supplier Reputational Risk, which expands on the types of reputational risks to watch out for, what penalties to expect, and important capabilities to look for in a solution to automate and simplify reputational risk management.

-For more on how Prevalent can help you to simplify your third-party risk management program, request a demo today.
+For more on how Prevalent can help you simplify your third-party risk management program, request a demo today.

 Tags: